Fire of Moscow (1547)

 The great fire of Moscow in 1547 destroyed sections of Moscow that had been built almost entirely of wood.
 The fire swept into the Kremlin and blew up the powder stores in several of the Kremlin's towers.
-The fire began on 24 June, several months after Ivan IV, better known as "Ivan the Terrible," was officially crowned as first Tsar of Russia.
+The fire began on 24 June, several months after Ivan IV, better known as "Ivan the Terrible," was officially crowned as first tsar of all Russia.

 The fire displaced about 80,000 people and killed about 2,700 to 3,700 people (not including children), and led to widespread poverty among the survivors.
-Metropolitan Makarius was apparently injured in the fire when the Cathedral of the Dormition in the Kremlin was threatened by the flames and the metropolitan was taken out through a breach in the Kremlin walls and let down by rope into the Moscow River.
+Metropolitan Macarius was apparently injured in the fire when the Cathedral of the Dormition in the Kremlin was threatened by the flames and the metropolitan was taken out through a breach in the Kremlin walls and let down by rope into the Moscow River.
 He may have never fully recovered from his injuries, although he lived another 16 years.